 Intense pulsed light has found a real niche as a tool for photorejuvenation of late, with Jade Shelden, clinical trainer UK and Ireland for Venus Concept, noting that this is "because of its epidermal absorption.
-It is extremely effective at removing facial pigmentation lesions as well as
+It is extremely effective at removing facial pigmentation lesions as well as vascular lesions."

 Campbell-Adams agrees, adding, "The reason we have nine different filters on our M22 systems is because we want to get to different depths with different filters.
 So, if we're targeting something superficial, like a vascular lesion, we'll use a lower number filter such as a 515 nanometre (nm).
 But, because we know that superficial lesion might be being fed by a deeper vessel, we'll also want to start moving up to the 560nm, 590nm and 640nm filters to get deeper.
-This way, we achieve a better overall effect and long-term results, because if you only treat the superficial lesion and it is being fed by a deeper vessel it will repopulate
+This way, we achieve a better overall effect and long-term results, because if you only treat the superficial lesion and it is being fed by a deeper vessel it will repopulate and return."

-Debbie Thomas, who runs her eponymous laser and skincare practice in London, uses the vascular filter on the Lumenis M22 device and says, "What has been proven over the past few years is that you get a much better reduction in vascular activity if there's a double pulse.
-The first pulse that hits the vein almost provides a slight shock and creates a chemical reaction in the blood that has just been heated, then the second pulse cauterises it much more effectively.
+Debbie Thomas, who runs an eponymous skincare practice in London, uses the vascular filter on the Lumenis M22 device and says, "What has been proven over the past few years is that you get a much better reduction in vascular activity if there's a double pulse.
+The first pulse that hits the vein almost provides a slight has just been heated, then the second pulse cauterises it much more effectively...
 This really allows us to treat very small veins and any flushing of the face."